mturk/svcbatch/docs/examples/python.md

-# Running Python scrips with SvcBatch
+# Running Python scripts with SvcBatch

 Python scripts can be easily run as Windows services using SvcBatch